strongloop/strongloop.com2/_posts/2017-09-30-ibm-and-strongloop-are-going-to-node-interactive-north-america-2017.md

 You can register for the event [here](http://events.linuxfoundation.org/events/node-interactive/attend/registration)!

 &nbsp;
+## What Next?

+- Need help convincing your boss to send you to Node Interactive?
+The Node Foundation put together a great [letter](http://bit.ly/2iGpFjR ) outlining the benefits of going.

-And don't forget - you can contribute to Tux's Bookworms at the event and help increase literacy by providing more options for young readers in low-income areas.
+- And don't forget - you can contribute to Tux's Bookworms at the event and help increase literacy by providing more options for young readers in low-income areas.
 Find out how in our recent post. <link>